 Net gains and losses arising from changes in the fair value of available for sale financial assets are taken to other comprehensive income until these are derecognised or impaired.
-At this time, the cumulative gain or loss previously recognised in other comprehensive income is shown as part of net income for the period.
+At this time, the cumulative gain or loss previously recognised in Unit holder's Fund is shown as part of net income for the period.